 Maybe that’s why the Empire's last guardian, Anthony Eden, preferred the simplistic answer of blaming it all on one man, Nasser.

 However, this remained a peculiarly Tory misunderstanding of the situation, and was not one shared by the British labour movement.

 "They have besmirched the name of Britain!
 They have made us ashamed of the things of which we were formerly proud!
 They have offended against every principle of decency, and there is only one way in which they can even begin to restore their tarnished reputation and that is to GET OUT!
 GET OUT!
 GET OUT!" - Aneurin Bevan

 In the House of Commons, a young Anthony Benn MP put it plainly:

 "Egypt has been attacked.
-Under Article 51 [of the UN] Egypt has a right to self-defence.
+Under Article 51 [of the UN Charter] Egypt has a right to self-defence.
 The British ultimatum is in direct contravention of Article 51 which provides the right of self-defence." - Tony Benn

-And in the House of Lords an ageing Clement Attlee, having comprehensively taken apart the many moral and practical flaws of the invasion, just concluded:
+And in the House of Lords an ageing Clement Attlee, having comprehensively taken apart the many moral and practical flaws of the invasion, concluded simply:

 "I am sorry to say that the only concrete suggestion that occurs to me is that it is time this Government gave way to another." - Clement Attlee

 A global response to a fallen empire